Founded: August 7, 1968

 Brief History: Since 1968, Cayman Airways has been serving the Cayman Islands as the country's National Airline.
 Cayman Airways was established and started operations on August 7, 1968.
 It was formed following the Cayman Government's purchase of 51% of Cayman Brac Airways from LACSA (the Costa Rican flag carrier) and became wholly government owned in December 1977.
-A few months after it was formed, Cayman Airways flew its first international route to Kingston, Jamaica.
+A few months after it was formed, Cayman Airways flew its first international route - Grand Cayman to Kingston, Jamaica.
 The airline acquired its first jet aircraft in 1978 and began services to Houston.
 In 1982 the airline acquired a Boeing 727-200 aircraft to strengthen the airline's regional and international capability, also allowing for the introduction of first class service.
-These jets were eventually replaced with Boeing 737-200's, and during the 1980s Cayman Airways offered scheduled or charter service to Atlanta, Baltimore, Boston, Chicago, Detroit, Minneapolis, Newark, New York, Philadelphia, & St. Louis.
-Today Cayman Airways employs a staff of 300+ with two national and eight international gateways.
+These jets were eventually replaced with Boeing 737-300 series, and during the 1980s Cayman Airways offered scheduled or charter service to Atlanta, Baltimore, Boston, Chicago, Detroit, Minneapolis, Newark, New York, Philadelphia, & St. Louis.
+Today, Cayman Airways employs a staff of nearly 400 people.

-Sir Turtle Club: An exclusive "Airline Club" for Cayman Airways passengers.
+Sir Turtle Club: An exclusive "Airline Club" for Cayman Airways customers.
 Benefits include access to the Sir Turtle Club Lounge in the departure area of Owen Roberts International Airport on Grand Cayman.
-In other airports Cayman Airways shares lounge facilities with airline partners.
-Membership is only CI$250 a year, which provides members with preferred check-in, seating and boarding and enrolment in the Frequent Flyer programme.
+In other partner airports, Cayman Airways shares lounge facilities with airline partners.
+Membership is only CI$250 a year, which provides members with preferred check-in, seating and boarding, drink coupons, and enrollment in the Frequent Flyer programme.
 Note: some services are suspended during the COVID-19 pandemic.

 Mascot/Logo: Sir Turtle.
 A national icon adopted from the Cayman Islands Department of Tourism’s Sir Turtle logo, and slightly modified by the addition of an aviator’s scarf blowing in the wind